lua-users-foundation/foundation/CONTRIBUTING.md

 Commits relating to multiple files should follow these guidelines:

-- The header line should be no more than 50 characters
 - The header line should contain a short description of what applying the patch will do, in the format of "If applied, this commit will..."
 - The second line should be blank